kili-technology/kili-python-sdk/docs/tutorials.md

 ## Audio projects

-[This tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/audio_projects/) walks you through the whole life cycle of an audio transcription project: designing an interface with a segment-level transcription job and asset-level jobs, importing recordings, importing speaker-attributed pre-annotations, and exporting the result — including as a subtitle file.
-It also explains how speakers work, both in the label format and in the labeling interface.
+[This tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/audio_projects/) walks you through the whole life cycle of an audio transcription project: designing an interface with a segment-level transcription job and asset-level jobs, importing recordings, importing speaker-attributed pre-annotations, and exporting the result.
+It also explains how speakers work in the audio label format.

 ## LLM Dynamic Project